daydin/starter-snake/README.md

 ## Upcoming Features

 There is currently a very simple brain for this snake, based on conditional flows alone.
-I want to add:
+I would like to add:

 1) don't get into dead-end streets;
 2) seek food;
 3) don't collide with bigger snakes;
 4) kill smaller snakes.

 as the upcoming new features.